 The Jacque Foreman Conroy Endowment supports the Jacque Foreman Conroy Scholarship, which is offered each year by the Rotary Club of Altadena.

-The Endowment was created in 2020 to honor Jacque’s long life as a dedicated volunteer in the Altadena and Pasadena area.
-The scholarship will be awarded annually to a student or students who have attend Pasadena City College for at least one year.
-The student should be enrolled in a program to receive an Associate in Arts Degree – Communication Arts or a Certificate of Achievement in Graphic Communication Technology or Photography.
+The Endowment was created in 2020 by Jacque’s husband, Bruce Conroy, and her Rotary friends to honor her long life as a dedicated volunteer in the Altadena and Pasadena area.
+The scholarship will be awarded annually to a student or students who have attend Pasadena City College (PCC) for at least one year and are enrolled in a program to receive an Associate in Arts Degree – Communication Arts or a Certificate of Achievement in Graphic Communication Technology or Photography.

 Jacque, as her friends and colleagues called her, loved to take in stray cats and find them homes, but she often kept them herself.
 After she and Bruce purchased a house in Altadena near the entrance of the Jet Propulsion Lab (JPL), they hiked the canyon above JPL almost daily until the last few months of her life.
 She spoiled her family and friends with her homemade chocolate chip cookies, which she baked in her 1950s Wedgewood stove and generously gave away.

 Jacque’s professional life started after college by working for companies doing clerical work.
 By the early 1970s, she was working for the Carnation Company, where she learned about marketing and promotional work.
 Around this time, she enrolled at Pasadena City College and focused on Photography and Graphic Art Design, which led her to start her own business, Foreman Graphics, in late 1972.
 Over the years, she did marketing, logo creation, and graphic art design for hundreds of businesses and non-profit organizations.